 The main reason is that I was ridiculously busy at work, but that is done now.
 I have a bunch of projects in the works, which I hope to share with you soon.
 For example, this weekend we did Ludum Dare mini (totally flouting the rules—like not even looking at the page or registering) and made a game called Time Badgers Like A Dry Cleaning, but it is not finished enough to show you yet. [sad face icon] Soon.
 I have some songs and music videos almost done.
 Some programs and shit like that.
 I hope to spend a lot of December on fun projects.
 But not this month, so all you get is a post about how I didn't post anything, which is about as blog-standard as it gets.
 What have you guys been up to?

-Tom Murphy VII Sometimes I feel semiotically-challenged when I need to figure out which is the 'male' and which is the 'female' creative icon on the bathrooms at the hip restaurant.
-7 years ago · Comment
+Tom Murphy VII Sometimes I feel semiotically-challenged when I need to figure out which is the 'male' and which is the 'female' creative icon on the bathrooms at the hip restaurant. almost 8 years ago · Comment

-Tom Murphy VII Jimbo Wales appeals to me personally by gazing wistfully into the void.
-7 years ago · Comment
+Tom Murphy VII Jimbo Wales appeals to me personally by gazing wistfully into the void. almost 8 years ago · Comment

-Tom Murphy VII Invention: Pantalties, which are bright yellow panties that you can throw on the football field to arouse and flummox the officials.
-7 years ago · Comment
+Tom Murphy VII Invention: Pantalties, which are bright yellow panties that you can throw on the football field to arouse and flummox the officials. almost 8 years ago · Comment

 Tom Murphy VII Dear Dr. Murphy VII, I am Yumei Li from China.
 I am Rongfang Zhao from China.
-I am interested in applying for a postdoctoral position in your laboratory.
-7 years ago · Comment
+I am interested in applying for a postdoctoral position in your laboratory. almost 8 years ago · Comment

 m u s i c